Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 If the current state of the circuit breaker is `closed`, then requests are forwarded to the producer service.

-If, when forwarding a request, a failure occures, an internal counter is incremented.
-If this counter passes a threashold, the circuit breaker will change into the `open` state.
+If, when forwarding a request, a failure occurs, an internal counter is incremented.
+If this counter passes a threshold, the circuit breaker will change into the `open` state.

-In the `open` state, a timeout timer starts and for this time, the circuit breaker immediatly returns an error message.
+In the `open` state, a timeout timer starts and for this time, the circuit breaker immediately returns an error message.
 After the timer expired, the circuit breaker changes into `half-open`.

 In the `half-open` state, only a certain percentage of requests are forwarded.
 If a certain number of requests succeed, then the state changes back into `closed`.
 However, if there are enough failures, the state can change back into `open`.

 ### Load Balancer

 In a service-oriented architecture scaling is done by starting multiple service instances.
 However, we still would like to access all of the services with one address and port.
-As such, a load balancer is a mechanism to distribute the aggregate load to the individual members a pool of Services Instances according to a certain distribution algorithm.
+As such, a load balancer is a mechanism to distribute the aggregate load to the individual members a pool of Service Instances according to a certain distribution algorithm.

 ![image-20240320085501535](./res/Cloud%20Native%20Application/image-20240320085501535.png)